Please note that the copy function is not enabled for this field.

 5. Borderline Personality Disorder (BPD).

-6. Acute or unstable medical illness or other significant medical condition, including cardiovascular disease, epilepsy and chronic liver or kidney disease.
+6. Acute or unstable medical illness or other significant medical condition, that would make participation in the trial unsafe or inappropriate.

 7. Pregnancy, lactation or unwillingness to use an acceptable method of contraception (required for both males and females who are of reproductive potential and sexually active with partners of the opposite sex) through the duration of participants' involvement in the study up to and including week 16.
 Participants will also be advised not to donate eggs or sperm during the study period.